benitomartin/de-hotel-reviews/README.md

 * `flows:` workflow orchestration pipeline
 * `images:` printouts of results
 * `looker:` reports from looker studio
-* `notebooks:` EDA performed at the beginning of the project to stablish a baseline
+* `notebooks:` EDA performed at the beginning of the project to establish a baseline
 * `spark:` batch processing pipeline using spark
 * `terraform:` IaC stream-based pipeline infrastructure in GCP using Terraform
 * `Makefile:` set of execution tasks